emilio-cartoni/REAL2020_starter_kit/README.md

 # How do I can use simplifications?
 ## Actions space reduction:
-  - 'macro_action': it allow to reduce from joints space to four-dimensional space, where the four points (x1,y1,x2,y2) represent a trajectory on the table that starts from (x1,y1) and ends to (x2,y2).
+  - 'macro_action': it allows to reduce from joints space to four-dimensional space, where the four points (x1,y1,x2,y2) represent a trajectory on the table that starts from (x1,y1) and ends to (x2,y2).
-  - 'cartesian': it allow to reduce from joints space to seven-dimensional space, where the seven points (x,y,z,o1,o2,o3,o4) represent the three-dimensional point in the space and the gripper orientation desidered.
+  - 'cartesian': it allows to reduce from joints space to seven-dimensional space, where the seven points (x,y,z,o1,o2,o3,o4) represent the three-dimensional point in the space and the gripper orientation desidered.

 ## Abstraction simplifications contained in the observations:
-  - coordinates: it allow to reduce from images space to seven-dimensional space, where the seven points (x,y,z,o1,o2,o3,o4) represent the physics three dimensional space and the other points represent the object orientation.
+  - coordinates: it allows to reduce from images space to seven-dimensional space, where the seven points (x,y,z,o1,o2,o3,o4) represent the physics three dimensional space and the other points represent the object orientation.
-  - masks: it allow to reduce from images space to filtered images space, where a mask is an image that for each pixel has a integer number that let you know which object is in that pixel. (example: a cell with -1 represent the background pixel)
+  - masks: it allows to reduce from images space to filtered images space, where a mask is an image that for each pixel has a integer number that let you know which object is in that pixel. (example: a cell with -1 represent the background pixel)

 # What should my code structure be like ?